The Actions console is the central place for all configuration, settings, and publishing related parts of Actions on

-In order to publish your draft through the console, you'll want to update the draft with Actions on Google and make it available to use in the Actions Console.
-The console is where you will manage and publish new versions of your app.
+In order to publish your draft through the Actions console, you'll want to update the draft with Actions on Google and make it available to use in the Actions console.

-- Go to Integrations in the menu on the left and click on Actions on Google to activate it, if you haven't already.
+- Go to the Integrations in the menu on the left and click on the Actions on Google card to activate it, if you haven't already.

-- Set up your Explicit invocation intent and any Implicit invocation intents for your app.
+- Set up your Explicit invocation intent and any Implicit invocation intents for your Action.

 - Navigate to the folder where your Action package file resides.